core-skills/03-zero-to-data-science/program/04_dataexploration.md

 | :question: **How can you do it in practice?**                  |
 | :question: **What techniques can you use?**                    |

-< Example pm-data-exploration.ipynb step 1 >
+Open [pm-data-exploration.ipynb](../notebooks/pm-data-exploration.ipynb) and go through step 1.

 | Think about what we just saw                         |
 |:---------------------------------------------------- |